Press-Play-On-Tape/Cribbage/readme.md

 Following the deal, the discard and the turn-up, the hand proper begins.

 In the playing phase of Cribbage, the players take it in turns to lay down a card, trying to make the running total equal to certain values.
 The non-dealer plays first and states the value of her card (for example, "ten" for a Jack).
-Court cards count ten (together with the face 10 they are known as the 'ten-cards', or 'tenth cards').
-Ace counts one.
+Court cards count ten (together with the face 10 they are known as the 'ten-cards').
+Ace counts as one.

 #### 15 and 31